ray440/IcuBlazor/README.md

     <!-- - zzz Command Line support? -->

 ## Usage
 After [configuring your app](docs/config.md) you can create a test suite.
 A suite is just a blazor component that inherits `IcuTestSuite`.
-Suites contain unit tests which are methods with a `Checker` argument.
+Suites contain unit tests which are just methods with a `Checker` argument.
 Here is a suite defined in *TestExample.razor*.

 ```cs {highlight="2,5,11"}
 @page "/MyTests/TestExample"